Downtown Santa Ana: Artists Village

-Historic Districts
+Historic districts

 Located across several of the aforementioned sub-districts, the Downtown Santa Ana Historic Districts are several historic districts listed as one entry in the National Register of Historic Places since 1984, covering 24.5 acre and characterized by a number of Art Deco buildings as well as two old movie houses (The West End and the Fox West Coast).
-The county's first Courthouse, now a museum, is located here at Civic Center and Broadway streets as is the Dr. Willella Howe-Waffle House and Medical Museum, now the Santa Ana Historical Preservation Society.
-The county's first theater, Walker's Theater, was built in 1909 on Main and Second streets adjacent to the old City Hall.
-Today, the Main Street Studio Lofts now stand where the county's first movie house used to be.
-Old Santa Ana was designated a California Historic Landmark (No.204) on June 20, 1935.
+The county's first courthouse, now a museum, is located at Civic Center and Broadway streets, as is the Howe-Waffle House and Medical Museum, now the Santa Ana Historical Preservation Society.The county's first theater, Walker's Theater, was built in 1909 on Main and Second streets adjacent to the old City Hall.
+The Main Street Studio Lofts is located on where the county's first movie house was used to be.
+Old Santa Ana was designated a California Historic Landmark (No. 204) on June 20, 1935.

 Events

-The prevalence of entrepreneurship, diversity, and a young population (median age of 29.1) have contributed to several weekly, monthly, and annual events.
+The village has several weekly, monthly, and annual events.
 Some of these events include: